Noisy Simon Period Finding: Smoothing Techniques

-As we would expect for metrics KL and K, Hamming is more effective than Double-Flip.
+As we would expect for KL, Hamming is more effective than Double-Flip.
 Also as predicted, Double-Flip increases the error rate $\tau$, whereas the other techniques leave $\tau$ (basically) unchanged.
-We already have seen qualitatively in \cref{fig:com_smooth} that the combination Permutation/Hamming performs best.
-This is supported also quantitatively in \cref{tab:summary}: Both statistical distance measures KL and K are very close to zero, indicating that via Permutation/Hamming smoothed \IBMQ\ quantum measurements almost perfectly agree with the LSN Error Model.
+In particular, Hamming leaves $\tau$ unchanged, since it is only a classical post-processing of our quantum data.
+We have already seen qualitatively in \cref{fig:com_smooth} that the combination Permutation/Hamming performs best.
+This is supported also quantitatively in \cref{tab:summary}: KL is very close to zero, indicating that via Permutation/Hamming smoothed \IBMQ\ quantum measurements almost perfectly agree with the LSN Error Model.

 The results of applying Permutation/Hamming to all $n=2, \ldots, 7$ are depicted in \cref{fig:simon_smooth_experiment}.